Tooth extraction healing timeline. – Appearance changes and stages of extraction site healing. (The first-24 hours post-op to 4 weeks and beyond.)

 Wound size matters.

-The chronology of extraction site healing –
+The stages of extraction site healing –

 A) The initial 24 hours following your tooth extraction.

-Tooth sockets immediately after the extraction process.
+What tooth sockets look like immediately following the extraction process.

 Blood clots have begun to form and fill in the sockets.

 What will you notice? / What will your extraction site look like?

-a) During the first 24 hours following your extraction you should notice that …
+a) During the first 24 hours following your extraction, you should notice that …

 - A blood clot has filled the tooth’s empty socket.
 (It’s the clot’s formation that actually triggers the healing process.)